 Perfect competition exists when there are many consumers buying a standardized product from numerous small businesses.
 Because no seller is big enough or influential enough to affect price, sellers and buyers accept the going price.
-For example, when a commercial fisher brings his fish to the local market, he has little control over the price he gets and must accept the going market price.
+For example, when commercial fishers bring their fish to the local market, they have little control over the price they get and must accept the going market price.